DaintyJet/VChat_GTER_EggHunter/README.md

 		b'C' * (400 - 147 - 4 - 5)
 	)
 	```
       * `b'GTER /.:/'`: We are overflowing the buffer of the **GTER** command.
       * `EGGHUNTER`: Remember there is not enough space after the return address for the EggHunter shellcode, So we need to place it at the beginning of the buffer (After the command instruction!).
       * `b'A' * (143 - len(EGGHUNTER))`We need to overflow up but not including to the return address so we can overwrite it, this can be `A`'s as we used here or the NOP (`\x90`) instruction as used for the **TRUN** overflow in ```step 5```.
 Since we have space taken up by the EggHunter's shellcode we do not want to overshoot our target and must take that into account!
       * `struct.pack('<L', 0x625014dd)`: A `JMP ESP` address, this is one of the ones we had discovered with the mona.py command `!mona jmp -r esp -cp nonull -o` in Immunity Debugger. *Notice* that it is different from the one we used in the **TRUN** instruction!
 This is only done so we can more easily observe the two packets by setting breakpoints on two unique `JMP ESP` instructions.
       * `b'\xe9\x66\xff\xff\xff'`: This is the only `JMP` instruction we use in the **GTER** overflow, this is placed after the return address so once we take control of the thread when the `JMP ESP` instruction is executed and we enter the start of the **GTER** buffer to begin executing the EggHunter Shellcode.
       * `b'C' * (400 - 147 - 4 - 5)`: Final padding (May be omitted)

+#### Debugger Verification and Final Exploitation
-7. You now need to setup Immunity Debugger so it allows exceptions to occur.
+1. You now need to setup Immunity Debugger so it allows exceptions to occur.
    1. Open Immunity Debugger
    2. Click Options, and then *Debug Options* as displayed below.